CCI-MOC/m2/docs/rest_api.md

 ####Response:
 * 200. This means the remove snapshot call is successful.
-* Internal 500 with some junk characters.
-This means the request body is not proper.
+* 401. Authentication Error.
-* 401. This means unauthorized access to ceph image or snapshot or image already exists in ceph.
+* 403. This means unauthorized access to ceph image or snapshot or image already exists in ceph.
-* 403. This means a ceph connection problem.
-* 409. Image busy exception.
 * 404. Image not found exception.
-* 444. You used a wrong request method like PUT instead of POST etc.
+* 405. You used a wrong request method like PUT instead of POST etc.
+* 400. If Request is a bad one.
+* 500. Internal BMI Error.

 ####Example:
 Send a DELETE Request with following body to http://BMI_SERVER:PORT/remove_image/